jhthorsen/batphone.nvim/README.md

 This Neovim plugin is my whole setup for Neovim.

-The previous [iteration](https://github.com/jhthorsen/batphone.nvim/tree/v1.x.x) was inspired by [LazyVim](https://www.lazyvim.org), while "v2.x.x" is now an entirely rewrite based on the new [vim.pack](https://neovim.io/doc/user/pack.html) feature that will land in Neovim 0.12.x.
-The new package manager enables neovim configurations to be much simpler, and with very little indirect complexity.
+The previous [iteration](https://github.com/jhthorsen/batphone.nvim/tree/v1.x.x) was inspired by [LazyVim](https://www.lazyvim.org), while "v2.x.x" is now an entirely rewrite based on the new [vim.pack](https://neovim.io/doc/user/pack.html) feature that will land in Neovim 0.12.
+The new package manager enables Neovim configurations to be much simpler, and with very little indirect complexity.

 ## Prerequisites

 You need [Neovim](https://github.com/neovim/neovim/releases) 0.12.x or later.

-If you already have neovim set up, then you want to (back up) and clear out the following directories first:
+If you already have Neovim set up, then you want to (back up) and clear out the following directories first:

     $ rm -rf ~/.config/nvim ~/.cache/nvim ~/.local/share/nvim;